OctopusDeploy/docs/docs/deployment-examples/azure-deployments/ase/index.md

 From an Octopus user perspective, deploying to an ASE is usually no different to deploying to any other app service in Azure.
 While the app services within an ASE are isolated, the management interface for managing them and deploying to them is usually the same as for any other app service.

-## Internal App Service Environments
+## Internal app service environments

 Internal ASEs are where the wheels usually come off for deploying from Octopus.
 An [internal ASE](https://docs.microsoft.com/en-us/azure/app-service/environment/create-ilb-ase) is one that has an Internal Load Balancer (ILB).
 By definition it cannot be accessed from the Internet because it's designed to host internal apps (i.e. intranet apps).